ICGC-TCGA-PanCancer/central-decider/README.md

 ##Blacklist
 This file should contain a list of donors that should not be scheduled.
 The main reaons for this is because a list of donors has been reserved to be ran at a particular location.
 The file should contain two columns seperated by white space - project\_code and donor\_id;

+## workflow-map.cfg
+This file specifies the workflows and organizes them into the type of workflow (VCF or BAM).
+This is used by the program to determine how to treat the workflow.
+When specifying a workflow\_name, the decider will only return results for a specific donor if it has not been completed yet.
+The only exception to this is the workflow\_name "DEWrapperWorkflow".
+With this workflow it checks to make sure neither EMBL or DKFZ have been run.

 ##Maintaining SQLite Database: